 Recently there has been a lot of attention for stress among students due to the results of several surveys.
-The results show that symptoms of chronic stress and burnout are highly prevalent among (medical) students.
+The results show that symptoms of chronic stress and burnout are highly prevalent among students in healthcare related fields.
 With the DESTRESS study we want to assess whether the introduction of resilience training reduces the perceived chronic stress among students and prevents burnout.
 With the training we hope that students develop resilience skills that will be helpful to them in the future in whatever career they choose.

 Participants will receive emails to fill in online questionnaires, and receive psychoeducation about chronic stress and the prevention of burnout.
 Furthermore, selected participants will follow different programs to acquire stress management skills.
 Each program has a duration of 8 or 9 weeks, will take place in or around the Erasmus Medical Centre in Rotterdam, and is offered free of charge.

 The Medical Research Ethics Committee of the Erasmus Medical Centre has reviewed this study.
 General information about the assessment of research can be found in the general brochure on medical research.
 The results of the study will be analysed and reported in scientific publications to be submitted to peer-reviewed journals.